yasserfarouk/negmas/docs/upgrade_guide.rst

 LinearUtilityAggregationFunction   LinearAdditiveUtilityFunction        The old class name is still provided.
 Negotiator.ami                     Negotiator.nmi                       Member of all `Negotiator` objects Controller.get_ami                 Controller.get_nmi
 AgentMechanismInterface            NegotiatorMechanismInterface         The class was renamed to better reflect its role.
-The old name still works but is depricated
+The old name still works but is deprecated
 LinearUtilityFunction(bias!=0)     AffineUtilityFunction                We are reserving the name `LinearUtilityFunction` to ufuns with zero offset and `AffineUtilityFunction` for those with potentially nonzero offset
 =================================  ===================================  ===================================================================